ottaviadipasquale/react-fmri/README.md

 ```

 ## Getting help
-For help requests and bug reporting we prefer to use the
+For help requests and bug reporting please use the
 [Github issues](https://github.com/ottaviadipasquale/react-fmri/issues/new)
 system.